Westwood Is The Anti-Fashion Documentary We've Been Waiting For

 Advertisement

 But as revealed in the Lorna Tucker-directed film, Westwood prefers the term "fashion anarchist."
-In addition to creating some of fashion's most recognizable looks of all-time (see: Carrie Bradshaw's wedding dress, Pharrell's hat, and those heels that even made Naomi Campbell take a tumble), she's passionate about climate change.
-For the past eight years, she's been producing her Ethical Fashion Initiative bags in collaboration with the Ethical Fashion Initiative of the International Trade Centre — a joint organization of the United Nations and the World Trade Organization — which supports the work of women micro-producers of marginalized African communities.
-Westwood was one many European designers to oppose Brexit, too.
+In addition to creating some of fashion's most recognisable looks of all-time (see: Carrie Bradshaw's wedding dress, Pharrell's hat, and those heels that even made Naomi Campbell take a tumble), she's passionate about climate change.
+For the past eight years, she's been producing her Ethical Fashion Initiative bags in collaboration with the Ethical Fashion Initiative of the International Trade Centre — a joint organisation of the United Nations and the World Trade Organisation — which supports the work of women micro-producers of marginalised African communities.

-There's much, much more to be learned from Westwood — and you'll be surprised to realize just how many trends (those material and immaterial) she started.
-In the clip below — one of our favorites from the documentary — the designer narrates her start in the fashion industry, including her relationship with McLaren.
+There's much, much more to be learned from Westwood — and you'll be surprised to realise just how many trends (those material and immaterial) she started.
+In the clip below — one of our favourites from the documentary — the designer narrates her start in the fashion industry, including her relationship with McLaren.
 Like most great woman designers of our business, she outran him.

 Advertisement